(Where we are going)

 Be The Best You Can Be!

 Following on from the Olympic Games in London 2012, our school decided to adopt the 21st Century Legacy programme entitled ‘Be the Best you can Be.’
-The sheer dedication and hard work that every athlete put into achieving their dreams was something that we wanted to instil into every child in our school.
-We wanted to catch the Olympic stardust and challenge the children to follow their own dreams, whatever they may be.
+The sheer dedication and hard work that every athlete put into achieving their dreams was something that we wanted to instil into every child and adult in our school.
+We wanted to catch the Olympic stardust and challenge both the children and adults to follow their own dreams, whatever they may be.

 OUR MISSION STATEMENT